shrudra/space_bubble_shooter/README.md

 - [Gameplay Video](gameplay_video.mp4)

 ## Usage
-To get started with the game tutorial, download the PDF and follow the instructions (Written in বাংলা).
+To get started with the game tutorial, download the PDF and follow the instructions (<i>Written in বাংলা</i>).
 You can also watch the gameplay video to get a visual understanding of how the game works.
 ## Sponsors
 [![bdOSN](sponsor's/bdosn.png)](https://bdosn.org/)